 And my personal favorite: you have a built-in dictionary (in most, if not all e-readers)!
 This means that instead of getting distracted by what “apogee” means, losing your place, and getting caught up in the etymology, you can click on the word, get your definition, and get on with it.

-However, over the past decade, there’s been speculation about whether this innovation is a good thing.
+However, over the past decade, there’s been speculation about whether or not this innovation is actually a good thing.
 One major argument is that for students, the paper route may be more effective than the device.
 And there are a few possibilities when it comes to why this may be—for both writing and reading.